AvdLee/Roadmap/README.md

     /// The font used for the status views let statusFont : Font

+    /// The tint color of the status view let statusTintColor: (String) -> Color

     /// The corner radius for the upvote button let radius : CGFloat